sriramss/docs-csm/103-NCN-NETWORKING.md

 | `vlan002` | Virtual LAN for managing nodes | 1500
 | `vlan004` | Virtual LAN for managing hardware | 1500
 | `vlan007` | Virtual LAN for the customer access network | 1500

+These interfaces can be observed on a live NCN (using `ip link` on the command line).

+#### Device Naming / udev

+The underlying naming relies on [BIOSDEVNAME][1], this helps conform device naming into a smaller set of possible names.
+It also helps show us when driver issues occur, if a non-BIOSDEVNAME interface appears then METAL can/should receive a triage report/bug.

+MAC Based udev rules during initial boot in iPXE.
+When a node boots, iPXE will dump the PCI busses and sort network interfaces into 3 buckets:
+- `mgmt`: internal/management network connection
+- `hsn`: high-speed connection
+- `lan`: external/site-connection

+The source code for the rule generation is in [metal-ipxe][1], but for technical information on the PCI configuration/reading please read on.

 # Vendor and Bus ID Identification